abelbinus/ScotAth/README.md

 ## Installation

-1. Clone the repository: git clone https://github.com/abelbinus/ScotAth.git
+1. Clone the repository using `git clone https://github.com/abelbinus/ScotAth.git`.
-2. Navigation to the server by going to server directory: cd server
+2. Navigation to the server by going to server directory using `cd server`.
-3. Install the dependencies: npm i
+3. Install the dependencies using `npm i`.
-4. Go back to the ScotAth directory using cd ../..
+4. Go back to the ScotAth directory using `cd ../..`.
-5. Navigate to the client: cd client/rainbow
+5. Navigate to the client using `cd client/rainbow`.
-6. Install the dependencies: npm i
+6. Install the dependencies using `npm i`.

 ##  Build the React Application
-1. From the client/rainbow directory, you can build the react application using npm run build.
+1. From the client/rainbow directory, you can build the react application using `npm run build`.
-2. Go back to the ScotAth directory using cd ../..
+2. Go back to the ScotAth directory using `cd ../..`.

-## Rub the Server
+## Run the Server
-1. Go to the server directory: cd server
+1. Go to the server directory using `cd server`.
-2. Run the server: npm start
+2. Run the server using `npm start`.
 3. The server will start on http://localhost:5000 and serve the static files from the React application's build directory.